Golf Course History

 Old Waverly’s 18-hole championship course excels, having been named to Golfweek’s Top 100, Golf Digest’s Top Course in Mississippi for too many years to count and Golf Digest’s Top 100 courses.
 Since 1990, Old Waverly has hosted numerous events including the men’s and women’s SEC Championship, Southern Golf Association Women’s and Junior Championships, the 2006 U.S. Women’s Mid-Amateur Championship, as well as the 1999 U. S. Women’s Open.
 Seven thousand eighteen yards of undulating fairways, four lakes, numerous sand oases and well manicured greens surrounded by tall pines and numerous hardwoods have been at the center of the rising and falling of many competitive golfers of all ages and both genders from all across the United States and the globe as they did their best to do better than par.

 Driving from the main gate to the clubhouse, it seems as if Old Waverly had been established at the turn of the century.
-With its grand architecture and many mature trees, it is hard to believe the club is a mere teenager.
+With its grand architecture and many mature trees, it is hard to believe the club is merely twenty five years old.
 But it is the attention to detail at every turn that establishes Old Waverly as a truly special place.
 Numerous lush gardens punctuate the property with color and variety year round.
 One remarkable example is the Lavender Rose Garden modeled after an old English traditional rose garden where loving care brings forth a wondrous burst of fragrance and color.

 Old Waverly is not just about golf; Old Waverly is about living.
 In addition to the nationally known course with its reputation for challenging golf and cultivated beauty, the attention to detail extends to the many other aspects of the Old Waverly Golf Club.
 The Old Waverly Culinary Staff expertly creates ever-changing menus that highlight unique Southern cuisine, providing pleasure for every palate.
 Everyone is assured of a splendid dining experience.
 Whether you desire a quick bite in Murphy’s Pub or a more relaxed time in the Grill, there are savory choices down to the selection of Napa Valley Monticello Vineyards as the signature wines for Old Waverly.